 Being able to remove a background in Photoshop is an important skill for all photographers to learn.
 Even if you don’t regularly create composites or have any other need for this skill, there is bound to come a time when an ability to create accurate masks around your subject is required.
 After all, that’s what we’re really doing when we remove a background, isolating our subject.
 Rather than using the selection to remove a background, you might, for example, use it to apply some very precise local adjustments.
-In this article, we’ll review 3 simple techniques remove backgrounds in Photoshop.
+In this article, we’ll review 3 simple techniques remove backgrounds in Photoshop and discuss alternative options like hiring freelancers and using artificial intelligence.

 Method 1 – To Remove Background In Photoshop